60-6/atlas/readme.md

 it has no dependencies and it's read-only by default

-you can use atlas by pasting 'atlas.sh' into '~/.bashrc' or sourcing it
+you can use atlas by pasting the code in 'atlas.sh' into '~/.bashrc' or sourcing it

 see 'atlas ?' for syntax

 ## extra information

-'atlas d' shows you the package differences between your current system and the saved state

-'atlas s' creates an 'atlas' folder in your home directory, it saves your system packages and your custom overwrites

-'atlas g' generates your system from atlas's save directory, it syncs your system packages according to the saved state and applies your overwrites
+you can use atlas to declaratively manage your system using 'generations', these generations live in '~/atlas'

-you can specify different save directories by passing a second argument
+the default generation is '~/atlas/0', but you can specify different paths by passing a second argument

 ex:

-* 'atlas d x' diffs against '~/atlas/x'
-* 'atlas s x' saves to '~/atlas/x'
+* 'atlas <operations> 1' save directory maps to '~/atlas/1'

-* 'atlas g x' generates from '~/atlas/x'
+these generations consist of 2 files that contain your system packages and a 'supersede' directory

-inside atlas's save directory, you'll find a 'supersede' directory where you can create 'overwrites'
+inside the supersede directory, you can create 'overwrites', which can save and generate any files or directories you specify

-name each overwrite directory in supersede after its destination directory, use '@' instead of '~' and ':' instead of '/'
+name each overwrite directory in supersede after its target directory, use '@' instead of '~' and ':' instead of '/'

 adding '+' to the end of a directory name fully syncs and replaces the entire directory and its contents

 ex:

-* '<save_directory>/supersede/@:.config/kitty/kitty.conf' maps to '~/.config/kitty/kitty.conf'
+* '<generation>/supersede/@:.config/kitty/kitty.conf' maps to '~/.config/kitty/kitty.conf'
-* '<save_directory>/supersede/@:.config+' maps to your entire '~/.config' directory
+* '<generation>/supersede/@:.config+' maps to your entire '~/.config' directory

-'atlas s' can sync overwrite entries from your system, use it after creating an overwrite to handle permissions automatically
+'atlas s' creates a generation where it saves your system packages and syncs overwrite entries from your system, use it after creating an overwrite to handle permissions automatically

+'atlas g' generates your system from a generation, it syncs your system packages according to the saved state and applies your overwrites

+'atlas d' shows you the package differences between your current system and a generation

+'atlas l' links a generation from anywhere on your system to the atlas directory by copying it as a new generation

 ---